carloskekwa/Custom-Keyboard-Prediction/README.md

         NSLog(@"Realm: %@", realmPath);
          }

- You can ignore what is above if you are not using this library for a Custom Keyboard
+ You can ignore what is above if you are not using this library in a Custom Keyboard Extension

         - (BOOL)isOpenAccessGranted {
          NSOperatingSystemVersion operatingSystem = [[NSProcessInfo processInfo] operatingSystemVersion];

          if (operatingSystem.majorVersion >= 10) {